-There are various hazards associated with a sedentary lifestyle and stress is most definitely one of them.
-Moreover, it is a lesser known fact that stress can cause fat deposition around the belly.
+There are various hazards associated with a sedentary lifestyle and stress is definitely one of them.
+However, it is a lesser known fact that stress can cause fat deposition around the belly.

-A reason why cortisol is referred to as the stress hormone is because during physical or psychological stress, the normal pattern of secretion of cortisol can be altered.
-This disruption may not only promote weight gain, but affect which part of the body it will be that will get affected by weight gain.
+A reason why cortisol is referred to as the stress hormone is that during physical or psychological stress, the normal pattern of secretion of cortisol can be altered.
+This disruption may not only promote weight gain but affect that part of the body that will get affected by weight gain.
 Certain studies have shown that stress and elevated levels of cortisol can lead to deposition of fat in the abdominal area instead of the hips.
-This type of deposition of fat is also referred to as toxic fat considering that abdominal fat is strongly related to the development of cardiovascular diseases like heart attach and stroke.
+This type of deposition of fat is also referred to as toxic fat considering that abdominal fat is strongly related to the development of cardiovascular diseases like a heart attack and stroke.

 Stress is not obviously the only reason why a person may put on weight.
 In fact, there are several diseases as well as conditions that may be responsible for an abnormal level of cortisol in the body.
 A condition in which several medical problems lead to high levels of cortisol is referred to by experts as Cushing’s syndrome.